Terrance Roberts

 43. Experienced Divers – Unlimited dive sites and day or

-night, deep or shallow dives, including Shark Alley Dives and Nitrox Dives and Courses.
+night, deep or shallow dives, including Shark Alley Dives and Nitrox Dives

 44. Learn to Dive in 4 hours – Qualified Instructors offer